Alien and Sedition Acts: History

-The Acts

 Alien Friends Act

-The Alien Friends Act (officially "An Act Concerning Aliens") authorized the president to deport any foreigner that was determined to be "dangerous to the peace and safety of the United States."
-Once a foreigner was determined to be dangerous, or was suspected of conspiring against the government, the president had the power to set a reasonable amount of time for departure, and remaining after the time limit could result to up to three years in prison.
+The Alien Friends Act (officially "An Act Concerning Aliens") authorized the president to deport any foreigner determined to be "dangerous to the peace and safety of the United States."
+Once a foreigner was determined to be dangerous or was suspected of conspiring against the government, the president had the power to set a reasonable amount of time for departure, and remaining after the time limit could result to up to three years in prison.
 The law was never directly enforced, but it was often used in conjunction with the Sedition Act to suppress criticism of the Adams administration.
-Upon enactment, the Alien Friends Act was authorized for two years, and sunset thereafter.
+Upon enactment, the Alien Friends Act was authorized for two years, and sunsetted thereafter.
 Democratic-Republicans opposed the law, with Thomas Jefferson referring to it as "a most detestable thing... worthy of the 8th or 9th century."

 While the law was not directly enforced, it resulted in the voluntary departure of foreigners who feared that they would be charged under the act.
-The Adams administration encouraged these departures, and Secretary of State Timothy Pickering would ensure that the ships were granted passage.
+The Adams administration encouraged these departures, and Secretary of State Timothy Pickering ensured that the ships were granted passage.
 Though Adams did not delegate the final decision-making power, Secretary Pickering was responsible for overseeing enforcement of the Alien Friends Act.
 Both Adams and Pickering considered the law too weak to be effective; Pickering expressed his desire for the law to require sureties and authorize detainment prior to deportation.

 Many French nationals were considered for deportation but were allowed to leave willingly, or Adams declined to take action against them.
-These figures included: philosopher Constantin François de Chassebœuf, comte de Volney, General Victor Collot, scholar Médéric Louis Élie Moreau de Saint-Méry, diplomat Victor Marie du Pont.
-Secretary Pickering also proposed applying the act against the French diplomatic delegation to the United States, but Adams refused.
+These figures included philosopher Constantin François de Chassebœuf, comte de Volney, General Victor Collot, scholar Médéric Louis Élie Moreau de Saint-Méry, and diplomat Victor Marie du Pont.
+Secretary Pickering also proposed applying the act against the French diplomatic delegation to the United States, but Adams refused to do so.
 Journalist John Daly Burk agreed to leave under the act informally to avoid being tried for sedition, but he went into hiding in Virginia until the act's expiration.
 Adams never signed a deportation order.